MarraLtd/Power-Platform-Local-Gov-Component-Library/docs/FormActions.md

 Every component has a boolean input **Submit enabled** which dictates whether the component uses live validation (boolean=false) or on submit validation (boolean=true).

-Live validation means the validation occurs as soon as the input is clicked out of.
+Live validation means the validation occurs as soon as the input loses focus.
 This means the errors show as soon as the **HasError** output boolean switches from false to true.
-For an error to show for empty field validation, a value must be entered, clicked out of, clicked back into, removed and then clicked out of again.
+For an error to show for empty field validation, a value must be entered and then removed.
 This prevents errors showing as soon as fields are clicked into.

 Submit validation means errors show on selection of a button or any other external trigger which can drive a boolean value.
-The **HasError** output property will switch to true as soon as an error is entered and component is clicked out of (same as live validation behaviour).
+The **HasError** output property will switch to true as soon as an error is entered and input loses focus (same as live validation behaviour).
 However, the component error will not show to the user until the **Submit** input boolean has changed its value.
 The **Submit** boolean allows the errors to be triggered by an external control and every time **Submit** changes it will display the results of the validation on the component.

 ###  Set Up

 Below are instructions on how to link a button up so it submits a component:

 1. Add a library component to a canvas app.
-Submit should be enabled by default
+Submit is enabled by default.

 2. Add a button to the app.